trimstray/nginx-admins-handbook/doc/RULES.md

   **My recommendation:**

-  > Use 2048-bit key instead of 4096-bit at this moment.
+  > Use 256-bit for `ECDSA` or 2048-bit key instead of 4096-bit for `RSA` at this moment.

 ###### Example